NEET/JEE Coaching Scholarship

 This can be achieved as under:

-Take a mineral acid solution and put an egg inside it and leave it for 2 hours.
+Take a mineral acid solution and put an egg inside it, and leave it for 2 hours.
 Most of the outer shell will dissolve.
-Remove any remaining part with your fingers.
+Remove any remaining parts with your fingers.

-Take a saturated solution (hypertonic) and lace the egg in it for 3 hours.
-Egg’s size reduces as the egg shrivels due to osmosis.
+Take a saturated solution (hypertonic) and place the egg in it for 3 hours.
+The egg’s size reduces as the egg shrivels due to osmosis.

 Question:62